Daniel B. Winslow Sells 10,000 Shares of Rimini Street, Inc. (NASDAQ:RMNI) Stock

-Rimini Street, Inc. (NASDAQ:RMNI) EVP Daniel B. Winslow sold 10,000 shares of Rimini Street stock in a transaction dated Friday, February 5th.
-The shares were sold at an average price of $7.98, for a total transaction of $79,800.00.
-Following the sale, the executive vice president now owns 21,050 shares of the company’s stock, valued at $167,979.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
+Rimini Street, Inc. (NASDAQ:RMNI) EVP Daniel B. Winslow sold 10,000 shares of the firm’s stock in a transaction dated Wednesday, February 3rd.
+The stock was sold at an average price of $8.03, for a total transaction of $80,300.00.
+Following the transaction, the executive vice president now owns 21,050 shares of the company’s stock, valued at approximately $169,031.50.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.

 Rimini Street Company Profile